 Our Solar Array

-Windfall Ecology Centre continues its tradition as a leader in sustainability by being amongst the first grid tied solar arrays operating under Ontario's Feed-in Tariff program.
+Windfall Ecology Centre continues its tradition as a leader in sustainability by being amongst the first grid tied solar arrays operating under Ontario's Feed-in-Tariff (FIT) program.

 Production is monitored using an online web interface, which gives detailed statistics by hour, day, month and year.

-The Green Energy Act and the Feed in Tariff program have taken another important step in changing the way power is produced in Ontario.
-Windfall Ecology Centreis excited to be among the first in York Region and Ontario to be connected and feeding electricity into the local grid.
+The Green Energy Act and the FIT program have taken another important step in changing the way power is produced in Ontario.
+Windfall Ecology Centre is excited to be among the first in York Region and Ontario to be connected and feeding electricity into the local grid.
 We look forward to sharing our experience and helping other individuals and communities get involved in community power generation.